 Verses, Voices, & Visions of Vallejo features 43 writers and was released on March 13th, 2019 with a reading at the Vallejo JFK Library in the Joseph Room with proceeds benefitting the Vallejo Peace Project.
 A record-breaking number of people showed up, and we sold out of books.
 It is available at Bookshop Benicia, Alibi Bookshop, and online book retailers.

 This project successfully to shone a light on the many other talented poets in our community.

 I would like to thank the committee which is sponsored by the Solano County chapter of the Links and the Vallejo Community Arts Foundation for choosing me as the 2nd Vallejo Poet Laureate.
 It was truly an honor and a dream come true to be recognized for my passion, and to use it to give back to this beautiful city that I have called home since 2014.
 Vallejo, you have lived up to your nickname.
 You truly are The City of Opportunity.

-Inaugural Poet Laureate Genea Brice is an incredible poet and a truly inspiring and kind person who I’ve had the pleasure of hearing many times over the past two years from Unity Day to International Peace Day to monthly meetings at the JFK Library.
-I am honored to follow in her footsteps.
-You all should run out and purchase a copy of her latest book, A Way With Words: Poems, Prose, and Other Masterpieces, Book 1!
+Inaugural Poet Laureate Genea Brice is an incredible poet and a truly inspiring and kind person who I’ve had the pleasure of hearing many times.
+I was honored to follow in her footsteps.
+You all should run out and purchase a copy of her book, A Way With Words: Poems, Prose, and Other Masterpieces, Book 1!
 (Seriously, do that now.
 I’ll wait.)